bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/slos/fleet-manager-api-latency.md

 ## Implementation details
 There are two SLIs backing these two SLOs.
 Both use the same metric with a different request duration value.
 We use the `api_inbound_request_duration_bucket` histogram metric as the base of this SLO.

-Since this metric is shared with the OCM services, it needs labels for fleet-manager to filter the results to fleet-manager, `job="fleet-manager-metrics",namespace="managed-services-production"`.
+Since this metric is shared with other managed services, it needs labels for the fleet-manager to filter the results to fleet-manager, `job="fleet-manager-metrics",namespace="managed-services-production"`.
 The implementation is also only including successsful responses, so the code label is added `,code!~"5.."`.

 An appropriate SLI implementation is the count of successful API HTTP requests within a certain duration divided by the count of all of API HTTP requests.